Russian authorities detain lawyers for Alexei Navalny as pressure mounts on political prisoners

 Andrei Pivovarov, another imprisoned high-profile opposition figure, has been in isolation since January.
 Pivovarov, 42, was sentenced to four years in prison on the charges of engaging with an "undesirable" organization -— a label slapped on the pro-democracy group he headed, Open Russia, shortly before his arrest.

 Pivovarov is serving his sentence at IK-7 in the Karelia region of northern Russia and is being held in a “restricted housing unit” in a single cell, his wife Tatyana Usmanova told AP.
-She has only seen him once since his arrest in May 2021, and they were married in July and allowed a three-day visit.
+She has only seen him once since his arrest in May 2021: they were married in July 2023 and allowed a three-day visit.

 Pivovarov is not allowed to have phone calls and only gets about two hours a day for writing letters, which go through prison censors to get mailed, so if not for the lawyers visiting him regularly, Usmanova says she would have “really long gaps between those letters during which I wouldn't at all know whether he's OK or not OK, healthy or not healthy, alive or not.”